CdLbB/cdlbb.github.com/WandW/ConstructionNotesMN.md

 1. [One suggestion (for visualizing complex functions) (made by Lie and Weierstrass) is to use a doubly-manifold system of lines in the quadruply-manifold totality of lines in three-dimensional space.](CMA03-1-ContinuousFnsMN.html#thedependenceofonecomplexnumberonanother)
 2. [Cauchy shewed that if a real function f(x), of a real variable x, satisfies the precise definition (of continuity), then it also satisfies what we have called the popular definition; ….
 But the converse is not true, as was shewn by Darboux.](CMA03-1-ContinuousFnsMN.html#continuityoffunctionsofrealvariables)

+*Chapter 4.*

+1. The formula for differentiation of  integrals containing a parameter [was given by Leibniz, without specifying the restrictions laid on f(x,α).](CMA04-1-IntegrationMN.html#4.2differentiationofintegralscontainingaparameter.) (in marginnote).

 *Appendix*